eslint/eslint/docs/developer-guide/working-with-custom-formatters.md

 eslint -f './json.js' | ./my-awesome-formatter-cli.js --skip-warnings
 ```

-And the the content of **my-awesome-formatter-cli.js** would be something like:
+And the content of **my-awesome-formatter-cli.js** would be something like:

 ```javascript
 #!/usr/bin/env node